Native Plants

 Southern Mule-ears

-Southern Mule-Ears: A Golden Gem for California Native Gardens If you’re looking to add a splash of sunshine to your California native garden, southern mule-ears (Agnorhiza ovata) might just be the perfect perennial for you.
-This cheerful wildflower brings big, bold yellow blooms and a distinctly California personality to any ...
+If you’re looking to add a splash of sunshine to your California native garden, southern mule-ears (Agnorhiza ovata) might just be the perfect perennial for you.
+This cheerful wildflower brings big, bold yellow blooms and a distinctly California personality to any landscape willing to embrace its wild spirit.
+Southern mule-ears ...

 Southern Mule-Ears: A Golden Gem for California Native Gardens